Universes

 In fact, this signature is readily implemented in F*, as shown below,

-where the universe annotation on raise_t
+where the universe annotation on raise_t explicitly defines the

-type in a higher universe u#(max a b)
+type in a higher universe u#(max a b) rather than in its minimum

-universe u#a
+universe u#a.

 noeq